Sport in Western Australia: Association Football (Soccer)

 Association football is one of the most participated in sports in Western Australia.

 The Perth Glory currently competes in the national A-League as the only representative from WA.

 They were crowned A-League Premiers in the 2018-19 season.
 In the previous National Soccer League, Perth Glory was a relatively successful team by winning the last titles of the NSL (2002-03 & 2003-04).
 Perth Glory's home games are played at Perth Oval, although they have played finals at Perth Stadium.

 Australian Rules Football

-Australian rules football is the third most played sport in Western Australia, with its popularity elevated due to excellent marketing and lobbying at state and national level.
+Australian rules football is the third most played sport in Western Australia and has a long history in the state having been played since 1868.
 Western Australia has two teams in the national league: the West Coast Eagles and the Fremantle Football Club (the "Fremantle Dockers").
 Both teams use Optus Stadium as their home ground.
 The state's local league is the West Australian Football League (WAFL) with ten clubs representing metropolitan regions.